SuperSwiftMarkup/SuperSwiftMarkdownPrototype/DocumentKit/Sources/CoreTextKit/Samples/MarkdownExample.md

-# Document
+# Document — Lorem Ipsum Dollar Sum Import

-To Sherlock Holmes she is always the woman.
-I have seldom heard him mention her under any other name.
-In his eyes she eclipses and predominates the whole of her sex.
-It was not that he felt any emotion akin to love for Irene Adler.
-All emotions, and that one particularly, were abhorrent to his cold, precise but admirably balanced mind.
-He was, I take it, the most perfect reasoning and observing machine that the world has seen, but as a lover he would have placed himself in a false position.
+- To Sherlock Holmes she is always the woman.
+- I have seldom heard him mention her under any other name.
+- In his eyes she eclipses and predominates the whole of her sex.
+- It was not that he felt any emotion akin to love for Irene Adler.
+- All emotions, and that one particularly, were abhorrent to his cold, precise but admirably balanced mind.
+- He was, I take it, the most perfect reasoning and observing machine that the world has seen, but as a lover he would have placed himself in a false position.

-## SubDocument
-## SubSubDocument
+## SubSection - Lorem Ipsum Dollar Sum Import

+1. Alpha
+   ## SubList—Super hard to layout as plain text
+   - Red
+     The subject for history is not man's will itself but our presentation of it.
+   - Green
+   - Blue
+2. Beta
+   - Orange
+   - Yellow
+   - Brown
+3. Gamma
+   - Pink
+   - Purple
+   - Gray

+1. Alpha — On the eighth of September an officer--a very important one judging by the respect the guards showed him--entered the coach house where the prisoners were.
+   ## SubList—Super hard to layout as plain text
+   - Red
+     The subject for history is not man's will itself but our presentation of it.
+   - Green
+   - Blue
+2. Beta
+   - Orange
+   - Yellow
+   - Brown
+3. Gamma
+   - Pink
+   - Purple
+   - Gray

+> # Block Quote
+>
+> > 4.
+Delta
+> >    - Teal
+> >    - Indigo
+> >    - Mint
+> >    - Cyan
+> > 5.
+Epsilon

+### SubSubSection

 > # Hello World
 > Hello World